ibm-cloud-docs/discovery-data/connector-lfs-cp4d.md

 ### Copying local file system files to the crawler pod on versions 2.1.4 and earlier
 {: #copy-local-folders}

 You can also copy your local files that you want to crawl to the crawler pod.
-Before you create a [Local File System collection](#configurelocalfilesystem), you must have the OpenShift CLI, or `oc`, installed.
-For more information about installing the OpenShift Origin CLI, see [Installing the OpenShift Origin CLI (`oc`)](/docs/openshift?topic=openshift-openshift-cli#cli_oc).
+Before you create a [Local File System collection](#configurelocalfilesystem), you must have the Red Hat OpenShift CLI, or `oc`, installed.
+For more information about installing the Red Hat OpenShift Origin CLI, see [Installing the Red Hat OpenShift Origin CLI (`oc`)](/docs/openshift?topic=openshift-openshift-cli#cli_oc).
 {: shortdesc}

 Complete the following steps to copy your local file system files to the crawler pod on an instance of {{site.data.keyword.discoveryshort}} versions 2.1.4 and earlier, replacing the `<>` and the content inside with the required information: